-Aquatic invertebrates were also collected in early July of each sample year and the densities are expressed as the average number of aquatic invertebrates/m3, and as a comparison of the total percent of Ephemeroptera, Plecoptera and Tricoptera (EPT) vs. Chironomidae (CHIROS).
+Aquatic invertebrates were also collected in early July of each sample year and the densities are expressed as the average number of aquatic invertebrates/m3.
+Comparisons between the total percent of Ephemeroptera, Plecoptera and Tricoptera (EPT) vs. Chironomidae (CHIROS) were also made.
 In general, the higher the percentage of EPT at a site, the higher the water quality.
-Taxa richness, in this report, was defined as the total number of taxa found at a sample site.
+Taxa richness, in this report, is defined as the total number of taxa found at a sample site.

-Fish were sampled in late July or early August of each sample year and densities are presented in Catch Per Unit Effort (CPUE) as the number of fish caught per 24 hour period for all ten minnow traps.
+Fish were sampled in late July or early August of each sample year and densities are presented in Catch Per Unit Effort (CPUE).
+CPUE is defined as the number of fish caught per 24 hour period for all ten minnow traps.
 Numbers of fish presented in the text are rounded to the nearest whole number.